aisandler/marketing-calendar-saas/demo/SETUP.md

 - Manager: `manager1.demo@example.com`
 - Contributor: `designer1.demo@example.com`

-Use the password you created in step 7.
+Use the password `password123` (or whichever password you set in the previous step).

 ## Troubleshooting